iHiD/propono/README.md

 ## Usage

 The first thing to do is setup some configuration keys for Propono.
+It's best to do this in an initializer, or at the start of your application.

 ```ruby
 Propono.config.access_key       = "access-key"       # From AWS